Why Does My Dog Rush the Door? Understanding & Stopping Door Dashing

 Ask them to sit on their mat while you gather keys

-Grab some treats, open the door slowly, if they dash for it, close it again, toss a treat back onto their mat, that's where you want them, repeat until they understand what you expect, a dog sitting calmly on their mat as the door opens.
+Grab some treats, open the door slowly, if they dash for it, close it again, toss a treat back onto their mat, that's where you want them, repeat until they are moving toward their mat as the door opens.

 This translates to: 'Here's your role in this situation - you're safe and included'